 Where Can I Buy a CAT Tourniquet?

 Years ago, I learned about tourniquets while watching ex-special forces guys on YouTube.
 They are all into bushcraft now, mainly as instructors.
 But EVERY last one of them still carries a tourniquet to this day!
 In other words, it is a permanent part of their basic or “standard” medical kit.
-The problem is trying to find one.
-Most stores do not sell advanced medical items.
-It took me years to walk into a store and find a tourniquet, which happened to be S&J Hardware.

 In the past, I’ve talked about military items.
 They work, and the quality is guaranteed.
-The military CAT Tourniquet is the best in the world, and while knocked off by many, it’s never been properly replicated.
+The military CAT Tourniquet is the best in the world, and while knocked off by many, it’s never suitably replicated.
 The CAT Tourniquet at S&J Hardware has an NSN number (a.k.a.
 Nato Stock Number).
 It’s not “military spec” as you’ll commonly see on so many items – it is the real deal, genuine military issue!!

 Whether it's an emergency pack for the car or for an outdoor adventure, this budget-friendly pack has everything you need to get through your first 24 hours.
 From starting an emergency fire to medical supplies, even an MRE and electrolytes to keep you fuelled for self-rescue or until help comes.
 It's a small investment for a peace of mind!